 As the downtown Boise market continues to grow, and surface parking lots slowly make way for higher density development, we're starting to see the impacts on what it cost to park your car in downtown.
 If you go up in any taller building in downtown Boise, you quickly realize that Boise has numerous parking options.
 Because the number of parking spaces has long out paced the demand, we saw very little rise in parking rates from 1988 until 2008.
 Those 20 years only produced an annualized rent increase of 1.47%.
+Fast forward to the next 11 years, where parking rates jumped from $79/month to $195/month, and you'll see parking rates have been increasing at an annualized rate of 6.3%.
+Take a look at the table and trend line below, and you may start wondering where opportunities lie.
+Is it in providing parking?
+Buying property near transit centers?
+Should I make my development more bicycle friendly and close to amenities?
+In the past, restaurants were often viewed as “risky” investments by investors and bankers.
+With the evolving world of retail, I have become a believer that restaurants can actually be a safer bet than your traditional retailers.
+If you’re thinking about investing in commercial real estate, here’s a few reasons why you may want to consider a restaurant property:

 I was recently reading the October issue of Commercial Investment Real Estate, which is put out by CCIM.
 They always publish interesting statistics and one that made me pause was a table showing the most expensive office markets in the world.
 The most expensive being: